wincowgerDEV/OurCleanCommunity/index.md

-## Welcome to GitHub Pages
+# Welcome to Our Clean Community

+## Goals
+1. Measure litter generation rates around the world.
+2. Assess why we see higher and lower litter generation rates in different places.
+3. Determine how litter arrives at the location we find it.
+4. Quantify the efficacy of litter prevention efforts.

+## Methodology

+## Results

+## Highlighted Achievements

+## Partners

-You can use the [editor on GitHub](https://github.com/wincowgerDEV/OurCleanCommunity/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+[editor on GitHub](https://github.com/wincowgerDEV/OurCleanCommunity/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.